 One note: Consult your doctor before undertaking some of the practices suggested in this article.

 Loneliness can kill.
 A 2018 study found that isolation may double a person’s risk of dying of cardiovascular disease.

-The National Institute on Aging also notes that social isolation is linked to increased risk of depression, cognitive decline, obesity and a weakened immune system.
+The National Institute on Aging also notes that social isolation is linked to increased risks of depression, cognitive decline, obesity and a weakened immune system.

 Men are at greater risk of suffering from social isolation.
-As we reported in “8 Surprising Things No One Tells You About Retirement,” a survey found just 48% of retired men living alone were very satisfied with the number of friends they had.
+As we reported in “12 Hard Truths About Retirement,” a survey found just 48% of retired men living alone were very satisfied with the number of friends they had.

 By contrast, 71% of retired women living alone were very satisfied with their number of social connections.

 So, keep the ties that bind securely fastened as you move through your golden years.

 In most Western countries, individual blood pressure readings tend to rise with age.
 But in other nations, this does not happen.
 Why not?

 The Centers for Disease Control and Prevention says residents of the latter group of nations consume diets that are lower in salt.

 About 90% of the sodium we consume comes from salt.
 In addition, 90% of Americans ages 2 and older consume too much sodium.